-A lobectomy involves removing part of your lung to treat lung cancer.
-With video-assisted thoracic surgery, or VATS surgery, we can remove lung tissue with a few, small cuts.
-This alternative to opening up your chest for surgery means:
+A lobectomy takes out part of your lung to treat lung cancer.
+This usually means we have to open up your chest in a major operation.
+With video-assisted thoracic surgery, or VATS surgery, you can avoid the pain and risk of major surgery.
+We can remove lung tissue with a few, small cuts.
+Using this high-tech approach means:

 - Faster recovery